awsdocs/amazon-s3-userguide/doc_source/upload-objects.md

 ------
 #### [ JavaScript ]

-The following example upload an existing file to an Amazon S3 bucket in a specific Region\.
+The following example uploads an existing file to an Amazon S3 bucket in a specific Region\.

 ```
-// Import required AWS SDK clients and commands for Node.js.
-import { PutObjectCommand } from "@aws-sdk/client-s3";
+import { PutObjectCommand, S3Client } from "@aws-sdk/client-s3";
-import { s3Client } from "./libs/s3Client.js"; // Helper function that creates an Amazon S3 service client module.
-import {path} from "path";
-import {fs} from "fs";

-const file = "OBJECT_PATH_AND_NAME"; // Path to and name of object.
-For example '../myFiles/index.js'.
-const fileStream = fs.createReadStream(file);

-// Set the parameters
-export const uploadParams = {
+const client = new S3Client({});
-  Bucket: "BUCKET_NAME",
-  // Add the required 'Key' parameter using the 'path' module.
-  Key: path.basename(file),
-  // Add the required 'Body' parameter
-  Body: fileStream,
-};

-// Upload file to specified bucket.
-export const run = async () => {
+export const main = async () => {
+  const command = new PutObjectCommand({
+    Bucket: "test-bucket",
+    Key: "hello-s3.txt",
+    Body: "Hello S3!",
+  });

   try {
-    const data = await s3Client.send(new PutObjectCommand(uploadParams));
+    const response = await client.send(command);
-    console.log("Success", data);
-    return data; // For unit tests.
+    console.log(response);
   } catch (err) {
-    console.log("Error", err);
+    console.error(err);
   }
 };
-run();
 ```

 ------
 #### [ PHP ]

- This topic guides you through using classes from the AWS SDK for PHP to upload an object of up to 5 GB in size\.
-For larger files, you must use multipart upload API\.
+This example guides you through using classes from the AWS SDK for PHP to upload an object of up to 5 GB in size\.
+For larger files, you must use the multipart upload API operation\.
 For more information, see [Uploading and copying objects using multipart upload](mpuoverview.md)\.

- This topic assumes that you are already following the instructions for [Using the AWS SDK for PHP and Running PHP Examples](UsingTheMPphpAPI.md) and have the AWS SDK for PHP properly installed\.
+This example assumes that you are already following the instructions for [Using the AWS SDK for PHP and Running PHP Examples](UsingTheMPphpAPI.md) and have the AWS SDK for PHP properly installed\.

 **Example — Creating an object in an Amazon S3 bucket by uploading data**
 The following PHP example creates an object in a specified bucket by uploading data using the `putObject()` method\.
 For information about running the PHP examples in this guide, see [Running PHP Examples](UsingTheMPphpAPI.md#running-php-samples)\.